CambridgeNuclear/SCONE/docs/Input Manual.rst

   requests to print the particle source (location, direction, energy, broodID and weight of each particle in the particleDungeon) to a text/bin file.
 If running with MPI, this is done by each MPI rank separately
+* sizeIFP (*optional*, default = 0): number of generations of neutrons to recall when scoring importance-weighted tallies.
+Stores/transfers more information in the dungeon.
+  Should be off by default due to additional overheads, but typically set to 10 when attempting to estimate kinetic parameters.

 Example: ::